elastic/integrations/packages/checkpoint_email/docs/README.md

 ### Enabling the integration in Elastic:

 1. In Kibana navigate to Management > Integrations.
-2. In "Search for integrations" top bar, search for `Checkpoint Harmony Email & Collaboration`.
+2. In "Search for integrations" top bar, search for `Check Point Harmony Email & Collaboration`.
-3. Select the "Checkpoint Harmony Email & Collaboration" integration from the search results.
+3. Select the "Check Point Harmony Email & Collaboration" integration from the search results.
-4. Select "Add Checkpoint Harmony Email & Collaboration" to add the integration.
+4. Select "Add Check Point Harmony Email & Collaboration" to add the integration.
 5. Add all the required integration configuration parameters, including the URL, Client ID, Client Secret, Interval, and Initial Interval, to enable data collection.
 6. Select "Save and continue" to save the integration.